Where are we? When will we stop for lunch? What’s that great big cow with horns doing in the middle of the road?

 I want Rabbie’s to book my accommodation, what happens now?

 Once you've booked your tour, we'll reserve all your accommodation, and your driver will drop you off with your hosts.
 You’ll pay your accommodation hosts directly.
 Most accommodation hosts don’t accept credit cards, so be prepared to pay cash.

 Due to availability, we may not be able to reserve your first choice of accommodation.
-When this happens, we’ll book your second choice, and If there are any further issues we’ll contact you.
+When this happens, we’ll book your second choice, and If there are any further issues with availability and pricing, we’ll contact you.

 Once you've booked your accommodation, you’ll need to contact us at email@example.com with your accommodation details.
 Please, only reserve accommodation within the overnight towns that your tour stops in.
 And if you’re unsure, please check with us first.

 Your driver will drop you off at your chosen accommodation as long as it’s relatively central.

 What if I cancel my tour at short notice?

 You may be liable for the cost of your first nights’ accommodation for each separate accommodation booked.
 If you cancel less than three days before departure, you may be liable for all your accommodation costs.

 What are the accommodation types and what do they cost?

 We try to reserve accommodation that’s no more than a 20-minute walk from the town centre.
 But during busy periods there can be a walk of up to 30 minutes.